-- 4. The space available inside the cabinet.
-This limits the fan style or size that can be accommodated within the cabinet. - 5.
-The costs associated with providing non-standard fans or fan or motor control systems. - 6.
-The type of fan to be selected.
-For instance, will a non-overloading fan wheel be required? - 7.
-Power available in terms of voltage, phase, and frequency. - 8.
-Special parameters such as special electrical, environmental, explosion, or temperature requirements.
+4. The space available inside the cabinet.
+This may limit the fan style or size that can be accommodated within the cabinet.
+This may require the use of an external stand-alone fan.

+5. The costs associated with providing non-standard fans or fan or motor control systems.

+6. The type of fan to be selected.
+For instance will a non-overloading fan wheel be required.

+7. Power available in terms of voltage, phase, and frequency.

+8. Special parameters such as special electrical, environmental, explosion, or temperature requirements,

-As is evident from this discussion, there are a number of factors to be considered when selecting the appropriate fan.
+As is evident from this discussion there are a number of factors to be considered when selecting the appropriate fan.

-- 9.1.3 AAF's Policy Regarding the Provision of Internally Mounted Fans: Items 1 & 2 are standard offerings, item 3 is an option: - 1.
-When the size of the cabinet allows, AAF will supply a fan capable of generating the design airflow at the average pressure drop through the system.
-In the case of table 3, the average pressure drop is 0.5 x (1.90 + 4.06) = 2.98 in. w.g.
-An external pressure drop of 0.1 in. w.g. is assumed.
-A backward inclined non-overloading fan wheel will be supplied unless otherwise advised. - 2.
-When the size of the cabinet limits the fan selection (normally on special smaller RU sizes), AAF will advise the maximum performance that can be supplied by a fan that will fit into the space available.
-An external pressure drop of 0.1 in. w.g. is assumed.
-A backward inclined non-overloading fan wheel will be supplied unless otherwise advised. - 3.
-When the customer specifies a fan performance that is different from that based on the design airflow at the average pressure drop through the system and the size of the cabinet is not an obstacle, AAF will select a fan to meet the specified requirements.
-This will normally occur when the external static pressure drop exceeds the standard value of 0.1 in. w.g.
+9.1.3 AAF's Policy Regarding the Provision of Internally Mounted Fans: Items 1 & 2 are standard offerings, item 3 is an option:

+1. When the size of the cabinet allows, AAF will supply a fan capable of generating the design airflow at the average pressure drop through the system.
+In the case of the table above the average pressure drop is $0.5 \times (2.8 + 4.96) = 3.88$ in. w.g.
+An external pressure drop of 0.1 in. w.g. will be assumed.
+A backward inclined non-overloading fan wheel will be supplied unless otherwise advised.

+2. When the size of the cabinet limits the fan selection (normally on smaller SAH sizes such as size 102 through 204) AAF will advise the maximum performance that can be supplied by a fan that will fit into the space available.
+An external pressure drop of 0.1 in. w.g. will be assumed.
+A backward inclined non-overloading fan wheel will be supplied unless otherwise advised.

+3. When the customer specifies a fan performance that is different from that based on the design airflow at the average pressure drop through the system and the size of the cabinet is not an obstacle AAF will select a fan to meet the specified requirements.